-Table of Contents ITEM 2.
-UNREGISTERED SALES OF EQUITY SECURITIES AND USE OF PROCEEDS None.
+ITEM 2.
+UNREGISTERED SALES OF EQUITY SECURITIES AND USE OF PROCEEDS

 ITEM 3.
-DEFAULTS UPON SENIOR SECURITIES None.
+DEFAULTS UPON SENIOR SECURITIES

 ITEM 4.
-MINE SAFETY DISCLOSURES None.
+MINE SAFETY DISCLOSURES

 ITEM 5.
-OTHER INFORMATION None.
+OTHER INFORMATION

 ITEM 6.
-EXHIBITS Exhibit No. 3.2 Description Amended and Restated Certificate of Incorporation of the Registrant (filed as Exhibit 3.5 to our Quarterly Report on Form 10-Q filed on November 7, 2017 and incorporated herein by reference).
-3.4 Bylaws of the Registrant (filed as Exhibit 3.4 to our Current Report on Form 8-K filed on January 8, 2015 and incorporated herein by reference).
-4.1 Specimen Common Stock certificate of the Registrant (filed as Exhibit 4.1 to our Annual Report on Form 10-K filed on March 25, 2005 and incorporated herein by reference).
-10.14 Cutera, Inc. 2004 Amended and Restated Equity Incentive Plan.
-31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-32.1 Certification of Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101.ins Instance Document 101.sch XBRL Taxonomy Extension Schema Document 101.cal XBRL Taxonomy Extension Calculation Linkbase Document 101.def XBRL Taxonomy Extension Definition Linkbase Document

-- 101.lab XBRL Taxonomy Extension Label Linkbase Document - 101.pre XBRL Taxonomy Extension Presentation Linkbase Document
+EXHIBITS Exhibit No. Description 3.2 (1) Amended and Restated Certificate of Incorporation of the Registrant (Delaware).
+3.4 (1) Bylaws of the Registrant.
+4.1 (2) Specimen Common Stock certificate of the Registrant.
+10.14 (3) Cutera, Inc. 2004 Amended and Restated Equity Incentive Plan.

+- 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 32.1 Certification of Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - 101.ins Instance Document - 101.sch XBRL Taxonomy Extension Schema Document - 101.cal XBRL Taxonomy Extension Calculation Linkbase Document - 101.def XBRL Taxonomy Extension Definition Linkbase Document - 101.lab XBRL Taxonomy Extension Label Linkbase Document - 101.pre XBRL Taxonomy Extension Presentation Linkbase Document - (1) Incorporated by reference from the Company's Registration Statement on Form S-1 (Registration No. 333-111928) which was declared effective on March 30, 2004. - (2) Incorporated by reference from the Company's Annual Report on Form 10-K filed with the SEC on March 25, 2005. - (3) Incorporated by reference from the Company's Definitive Proxy Statement on Form 14A filed with the SEC on April 30, 2018. - (4) Incorporated by reference from Current Report on Form 8-K filed May 9, 2018. - (5) Incorporated by reference from Current Report on Form 8-K filed June 5, 2018.